Glossary

 Fee

-As a platform or marketplace you will want to charge your users Fees.
-Fees are applied to Items and will add or subtract from the amount based on the User, payment type or Disbursement account type.
+As a platform or marketplace you may want to charge your users fees.
+Fees are applied to Items and will add or subtract from the amount based on the User, payment type, or disbursement account type.

 First-party fraud